 When Jack Nicholson ignores the warnings of Room 237, it’s still a shock to see this non-hauntingly beautiful woman walk naked out of a bathtub.
 It's understandably exciting in the most hormonal way here.
 But when an angel changes and we see an old, foul, and halfway rotting body with loud cackles, it felt like taking the coldest of showers.

 Satan is a concept that few would’ve mocked in the 60s.
 So the literal idea of Satan being birthed by a human woman is still absolutely disturbing.

 Pregnancy is difficult on its own, but Rosemary’s Baby merges that with a sexualized violence happening in a several minute stretch that's absolutely disturbing.
-We know something is off with Rosemary and her neighbours, but we can't help her.
+We know something is off with Rosemary and her neighbors, but we can't help her.
 There are frights that hit us in a moment and lose their impact, but then there’s this.
 A setting of the unsettling that never sits right.

 Actors: James Caan, Kathy Bates, Richard Farnsworth

 “You’ve been out of your room.”
 It's this quote from an obsessed fan in Annie Wilkes played by Kathy Bates that hits hard.
 Just before this moment, Paul Sheldon, played by James Caan, is at the mercy of a crazed devotee of his work following a car accident.
 Things escalate when questioned about an attempted escape and we witness the punishment of a lifetime.